IbrahimKhalil/SemiorbitFramework/README.md

 # Semiorbit Framework

-**Semiorbit** is a friendly, no fat code with the same taste of an advanced PHP framework.
+**Semiorbit** is a friendly, lightweight yet advanced PHP framework.
 It provides the most useful "web apps" development techniques in a practical, straightforward and lightweight tools.

 In addition to rapid development process, Semiorbit Framework has a flexible coding rules with mostly configurable naming and